 A Boy Called Bat by Elana K. Arnold, illustrated by Charles Santoso

 This book would be perfect for kids who liked Pax by Sara Pennypacker but this book has an autistic character.
 Bat’s mom, a veterinarian, brings a rescue baby skunk home and he bonds with it.
 Now, he has one month to prove to his mom that a skunk makes a great pet.
-This is a book to get inside the the head of an autistic boy. [early chapter book, ages 6 and up]
+This is a book to get inside the head of an autistic boy. [chapter grade, ages 6 and up]

 A Dog Like Daisy by Kristin O’Donnell Tubb

 Daisy the rescue dog is trying to pass the service dog test in order to help her human, Colonel Victor, from his PTSD attacks.
 Told from the point of view of the dog, it’s a story of human and dog relationships and their ability to heal.
 This is a riveting dog story with a veteran’s twist.
-It looks great! [chapter book, ages 8 and up]
+It looks great! [middle grade, ages 8 and up]

 Zinnia and the Bees by Danielle Davis

-For those who like magical realism, try this story about a girl with a bee hive in her hair.
+For those who like magical realism, try this story about a girl with a beehive in her hair.
 Pair with Hour of the Bees by Lindsay Eager.
-The tone of this book is lighter than Hour of the Bees, and it draws the reader right in. [chapter book, ages 9 and up]
+The tone of this book is lighter than Hour of the Bees, and it draws the reader right in. [middle grade, ages 8 and up]

 Vilonia Beebe Takes Charge by Kristin L. Gray

-The cover belies the plot which is a bit more serious of a 9 year old girl who is coping with her mother’s depression brought about by her grandmother’s death.
+The cover belies the plot which is a bit more serious of a 9-year-old girl who is coping with her mother’s depression brought about by her grandmother’s death.
 With the spunk of Ramona or Clementine, Vilonia could be a literary sibling.
-Set in the south, this is Raymie Nightingale meets Clementine. [chapter book, ages 9 and up]
+Set in the south, this is Raymie Nightingale meets Clementine. [middle grade, ages 8 and up]

 Mary Andromeda and the Amazing Eye by J. G. Kemp

-For kids who like a science twist in their middle grade fiction, try this adventure book that combines astronomy, mystery and secret tunnels.
-I’d describe it as The Evolution of Calpurnia Tate meets The Boxcar Children. [chapter book, ages 8 and up]
+For kids who like a science twist in their middle grade fiction, try this adventure book that combines astronomy, mystery, and secret tunnels.
+I’d describe it as The Evolution of Calpurnia Tate meets The Boxcar Children. [middle grade, ages 8 and up]

 Mabel Opal Pear and the Rules for Spying by Amanda Hosch

 We love spy-in-training books and I’m glad for a female protagonist!
 This one is set in the foothills of Mt.
-Ranier National Park and looks fast paced and fun to read.
-My only issue is the very small font size of the text, especially for reluctant readers. [chapter book, ages 9 and up]
+Ranier National Park and looks fast-paced and fun to read.
+My only issue is the very small font size of the text, especially for reluctant readers. [middle grade, ages 8 and up]

 Tales from the Scaremaster: Werewolf Weekend & Swamp Scarefest by B. A. Frade & Stacia Deutsch

 This series is Goosebumps meets Wayside School where the story from a book comes to life.
-My son isn’t much of a Goosebumps fan, but this [chapter book, ages 9 and up]
+My son isn’t much of a Goosebumps fan, but this [middle grade, ages 8 and up]

 The Fearless Travelers’ Guide to Wicked Places by Pete Begler

 Kids who like fantasy and magic will like this book.
-12 year old Nell Perkins knows there is magic at work that she can’t yet understand.
+12-year-old Nell Perkins knows there is magic at work that she can’t yet understand.
 Her mother has been taken by witches and turned into a bird.
 Nell must journey to get her mother back into the Wicked Places where Nightmares reside.
 Once there, she must break the spell and stop the witches from turning our world into a living nightmare.
-I’d describe as Harry Potter meets The B.F.G. [chapter book, ages 9 and up]
+I’d describe it as Harry Potter meets The B.F.G. [middle grade, ages 9 and up]

 The premise of this book is a little creepy.
 Owen Smith’s dad is grieving since they lost his mom.
 He’s a writer, which helps him cope with this loss, so Owen encourages him to start another novel.
-Here’s twist: when Owen’s dad is writing, Owen gets sucked into an alternate reality in which he’s living inside his father’s story, and it’s a dystopian one.
+Here’s the twist: when Owen’s dad is writing, Owen gets sucked into an alternate reality in which he’s living inside his father’s story, and it’s a dystopian one.
 Owen also has to cope with the gaps of time he’s lost when living in his father’s story.
-This has a science fiction feel to it. [chapter book, ages 9 and up]
+This has a science-fiction feel to it. [middle grade, ages 9 and up]

 Kid Beowulf: The Song of Roland by Alexis E. Fajardo

 Beowulf might not be your child’s first choice, but it’s more enticing in graphic novel format.
 Readers who like mythology and adventure should give this series a try.
-It also introducers kids to the ancient geographic history of Europe and the Middle Ages.
-Try with kids who liked The Inquisitor’s Tale. [graphic novel, ages 9 and up]
+It also introduces kids to the ancient geographic history of Europe and the Middle Ages.
+Try with kids who liked The Inquisitor’s Tale. [middle grade graphic novel, ages 9 and up]

 Shame the Stars by Guadalupe Garcia McCall